Odrec/deep_doc_class/README.md

 python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE] -deep

+A training section will be added shortly...

 ## KMK Test

 For the KMK Test the classify.run script should be used.
-This script will run the files in the quantity specified by batch and will generate a merged report file with all the results combined.
+This script will run the files in the quantity specified by batch and will generate a merged report file with all the statistics combined as well as a report file for a sample of 100 files and result files for the sample as well as all the rest of the files with a timestamp of when they were created.
 In case of a crash or interruption, the script will resume where it left of.
-If you want to start over from scratch delete all the files in the results directory and the file called processed_files.csv inside the data/ directory.
+NOTE: If you want to start over from scratch delete all the files in the results directory and the file called processed_files.csv inside the data/ directory.

 To use the bash script for automatizing the process of files do

 ./classify.run -fp [PATH OF DOCUMENTS TO CLASSIFY] -rp [PATH FOR RESULTS] -b [BATCH QUANTITY] -meta [METADATA FILE]

-A training section will be added shortly...

 ## USAGE AND PARAMETERS
 ```